-Variance #1: With a variance to the building orientation standards, the applicant can construct a dwelling with a primary entrance and front door oriented towards the shared access and driveway from Metolius Avenue rather than Hwy 26.
-Approval of this variance allows for the home to not only be built in compliance with the SFR zoning regulations but to be also built in a similar fashion as surrounding homes in the subdivision in general whose front doors will face the interior local streets.
+Variance #2: With a variance to the building orientation standards, the applicant can construct a dwelling with a primary entrance and front door oriented towards the shared access/driveway to Metolius Avenue rather than SE Vista Loop Drive or Hwy 26.
+Approval of this variance allows for the home to not only be built in compliance with the SFR zoning regulations but to be also built similarly to surrounding homes in the subdivision in general whose front doors will face the interior local streets.

-Variance #2: Without the approved variance, a gate in the rear yard fence would be required.
+Variance #3: Without the approved variance, a gate in the rear yard fence would be required.
 Approval of the variance will allow the applicant to construct a fence without a gate, while still maintaining compliance with applicable zoning regulations.
 Approval of this variance allows for a similar home to be built on this lot (compared to the other lots in the subdivision).

-F. Special circumstances or conditions apply to the property which do not apply generally to other properties in the same zone or vicinity, and result from lot size or shape (legally existing prior to the effective date of this Code), topography, or other circumstances over which the applicant has no control.

-As described in (A)-(E) above, special circumstances and conditions apply to the subject property that necessitates approval of the two identified variances.
+- F. Special circumstances or conditions apply to the property which do not apply generally to other properties in the same zone or vicinity, and result from lot size or shape (legally existing prior to the effective date of this Code), topography, or other circumstances over which the applicant has no control. - Response: As described in (A)-(E) above, special circumstances and conditions apply to the subject property that necessitates approval of the three identified variances.